 A cat is a natural predator for a rat, especially for small rats.

-Not only will a rat chase all rats away, but it will also spray the entire garage to mark out its territory!
-A rat is likely to avoid the garage unless it is the very last resort.
+Not only will a cat chase all rodents away, but it will also spray the entire garage to mark out its territory!
+A rat will likely avoid the garage unless it is the last resort.

 Frequently Asked Questions